DataDog/datadog-agent/pkg/metrics/README.md

 - `addSample`: add a new sample to the metrics.
-- `flush`: aggregate all samples received since the last flush and return a `Series` to be forwarded to the DataDog backend.
+- `flush`: aggregate all samples received since the last flush and return a `Series` to be forwarded to the Datadog backend.

 ### gauge